BitcoinOS-Labs/awesome-bitcoin-rust/README.md

 - [Bitcoin development philosophy](https://bitcoindevphilosophy.com/) - Bitcoin Development Philosophy is a guide for Bitcoin developers who already understand the basics of concepts and processes such as Proof-of-Work, block building, and the transaction life cycle, and who want to level up by gaining a deeper understanding of Bitcoin’s design trade-offs and philosophy.

-- [Bitcoin Design](https://bitcoin.design/) - Design bitcoin for everyone, Open-source design for bitcoin products.
+- [Bitcoin Design](https://bitcoin.design/) - Design Bitcoin for everyone, Open-source design for Bitcoin products.

 ### Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.
 PRs always welcome!